 blue and green!

-The city is known for its mosques and historical sites from
+The city is known for its mosques and historical sites from the early Ottoman Empire.
+Its nicknamed “Yesil Bursa”.
+After years of sieging by Osman Bey, founder and first Sultan of

 Ottoman Empire, Bursa was taken by his son Orhan Bey on 6 April 1326.

-Republic of Genoa, it was annexed by the Ottoman Empire after the
+Republic of Genoa, it was annexed by the Ottoman Empire after the siege.

-boundary between Europe and Asia.
+It is the largest City in Turkey, straddling the Bosporus Strait, the boundary between Europe and Asia.
 It was a capital of both Byzantine and The Otoman Empire.

 Topkapi Palace: Sultans, ambitious courtiers, beautiful concubines and